 - Use a high-powered blender if you have one.
 I love using my high-powered blender to make the creamiest, silky-smooth soup, but if you don't have one, no worries!
 You can always use an immersion blender.
 Here's the one that I like.

 I'm all about the toppings for creamy soups.
 I find that having something a little different keeps me interested in the bowl in front of me.

-I serve curried cauliflower soup bowls with a giant dollop of coconut yogurt on top.
-Plus some red pepper flakes, fresh cilantro, and a drizzle of olive oil.
-I also think pumpkin seeds, hemp seeds, fried garlic, parsley or even coconut cream would be equally delicious!
+I serve this acorn squash soup with a giant dollop of coconut yogurt on top, along with some red pepper flakes, fresh cilantro, and a drizzle of olive oil.
+Pumpkin seeds, hemp seeds, fried garlic, parsley, or even cashew cream would be equally delicious!

 More Delicious Soup Recipes To Try: